hohmlearning/Semantic_Segmentation/README.md

 The d_10 and d_90​ values (black squares and blue triangles, respectively) also lie close to the line but show a slight deviation, especially in smaller sizes.
 The consistency across the range suggests that the automated method is reliable for estimating the PSD of the particles for this distribution.
 Overall, the U-Net, especially with SE-Resnet34, is capable of replicating manual analysis across a wide range of particle sizes.

+## Summary
+The study advances catalyst analysis by applying semantic segmentation to TEM images using a U-Net architecture with SE-ResNet34 encoder, addressing the challenges of limited and imbalanced data.
+The method shows the potential of deep learning for broader application in material science and process engineering.

 ## References